 “Shit.
 The cops found the car.”

 We get our clothes on in a hurry.
 Floyd isn’t about to give up my Speedo, so I don’t complain.
 I guess sex trumps fear of cops.
-We sneak back to the car, keeping behind bushes and trees.
+We sneak back toward the car, keeping behind bushes and trees.
 Once close, we see a police cruiser parked behind the Charger, with the officer inspecting the back seat.
 He obviously sees the moonshine.
 Floyd is furiously trying to figure what to do.

 “We gotta git him away from the car, so we can make a break fer it.
 Where’s the keys, Wayne?”